Domaakshithareddy/Kafka-project-energy-consumption/README.md

 * Modify `data_generator.py` for different data intervals or formats.
 * Make sure Kafka is configured on default ports (or update producer/consumer accordingly).

----

-## 📜 License

-This project is for educational purposes.

----

-Would you like me to help you modify this for Docker-based setup or add visualization using Kafka Streams + Spark or D3.js?